Gardening is fun! However, it’s not always easy for many beginners to start.

 Therefore, you must be sure you have the necessary tools at your disposal.

-So, as a beginner, here are a few tools that you must have at hand:
+As a beginner, here are a few tools that you must have at hand:

 - Breathable, water-resistant gloves